larikkai/PHoF/documentation/user_instructions.md

 ### Logging

-After successful sign up or if desired (sign up earlier), you can login into the app by filling out loginforms at login page.
+After successful sign up or if desired (sign up earlier), you can login into the app by filling out login forms at login page.

 ### Logout